timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

     mvn bnd-resolver:resolve
 {: .shell }

-And ifinally generate the runnable jar from the top level project directory
+And finally generate the runnable jar from the top level project directory

     mvn package
 {: .shell }